bishbashbackup/premissh/README.md

 # Premissh
-A prototype tool for automatically creating PREMIS XML from a file, using DROID, BASH and XSLT.
+A simple prototype tool for automatically creating PREMIS XML from a file, using DROID, BASH and XSLT.

 This script is very much a work in progress and I'm developing it to progress my own programming skills/knowledge.
 It currently has minimum functionality and doesn't actively check the input it's given.
 So, there a high risk for issues.
 I appreciate any feedback given, please flag any comments in the issues tracker.